 Voluntary retirement of trustees

-If they wish they could therefore effectively remove the trustees and replace them by settling the property on new trusts.
-However, this process may be both costly (including potential liability to additional tax) and inefficient, as it requires a transfer of the legal title to the trust property from the original trustees to the beneficiaries, and then from the beneficiaries to new trustees.
+This means they can effectively remove the trustees and replace them by settling the property on new trusts.
+However, this can be both costly (including potential liability to additional tax) and inefficient, as it would require a transfer of the legal ownership of the trust property from the original trustees to the beneficiaries, and then from the beneficiaries to new trustees.